A Guide to Vehicle Tracking Costs in the UK

 Expert level fleet tracking costs (100+)

 If you have a fleet of 100 vehicles or more, it’s worthwhile investing in the highest tier of fleet management.
 These trackers are active, can track individual vehicle and driver performances, and are backed by a range of sophisticated reporting software.
-They are easily the best option for larger fleets, who face their biggest expenses in terms of fuel, vehicle maintenance and labour costs.
+They are easily the best option for larger fleets, which face their biggest expenses in terms of fuel, vehicle maintenance and labour costs.

 There’s no right or wrong answer.
 Buying makes sense for some businesses, while others would do better to rent.